The Iterated Self: You Are a Function, Not a Constant

 Every time you successfully run the new P, the probability of running it next time increases.
 The weight of that neural edge gets heavier.

-This is Fractal Resonance: coherence introduced in one small loop (one breath) propagating through the whole system.
+This is how Fractal Resonance begins: coherence introduced in one small loop can start to echo into the next octave of your life.

 You are not a noun.
 You are a verb.
-You are a process solving itself in real time.
+You are a process learning itself in real time.

 Stop trying to be a “better person” (a fixed ideal).